 - 27-1.
 You wish to attenuate a polarized laser beam by inserting two polarizers.
 The second polarizer is oriented to match the original polarization of the beam to ensure that the final polarization remains unchanged.
 The first polarizer is then rotated through various angles to control the intensity.
 Through what angle should the first polarizer be rotated to reduce the final intensity by a factor of [01] ?
 Assume perfect polarizers with no losses. - 27-2.
 Light from incandescent light bulbs is unpolarized.
-I shine light from a light bulb with an intensity of [02] W/m2 onto a perfect linear polarizer. (a) What is the intensity of the light which passes through the polarizer? (b) If a second polarizer is placed after the first one, with its transmission axis rotated 35° from the transmission axis of the first polarizer, what will be the intensity of the light after passing through the second polarizer? (c) If I add a third polarizer after the second one, with its transmission axis rotated 90° from the transmission axis of the first polarizer (i.e., an extra 55° from the second polarizer), what will be the intensity of the light after passing through the third polarizer? (d) If I now remove the second polarizer, what will be the intensity of the light exiting the third polarizer?
+I shine light from a light bulb with an intensity of [02] W/m2 onto a perfect linear polarizer. (a) What is the intensity of the light which passes through the polarizer? (b) If a second polarizer is placed after the first one, with its transmission axis rotated 35° from the transmission axis of the first polarizer, what will be the intensity of the light after passing through the second polarizer? (c) If I add a third polarizer after the second one, with its transmission axis rotated 90° from the transmission axis of the first polarizer), what will be the intensity of the light after passing through the the second polarizer), what will be the intensity of the light after passing through the third polarizer), what will be the intensity of the light after passing through the third polarizer? (d) If I now remove the second polarizer, what will be the intensity of the light after passing through the third polarizer? (d) If I now remove the second polarizer, what will be the intensity of the light after passing through the light exiting the third polarizer?